ladit/astro-blog-zozo/src/content/posts/hidden.md

 # This post is hidden

 It will not be shown in RSS and sitemap.
 But you can still access it at `/posts/my-hidden-post`.

+Note that if you deploy on public Github repo, hidden posts may be seen in build output such as workflow artifacts.